cbaeucsd/CSE15L-Lab-Reports/index.md

     <p>On your client, run the command <code>$ ssh-keygen</code> to start generating a key pair.
 The process should look something like this:</p>
      <img src="/docs/assets/images/SSHKeyGen.png" width="800"><br>
     <p>Note: You are not required to and should not set a passphrase.</p><br>
     You should now have two files in the directory the command was executed, id_rsa and id_rsa.pub.
 We now need to copy the public key to the server.
-You can do so wit h the steps below:
+You can do so with the steps below:
       <pre>
   <code>
 $ ssh cs15lsp22abc@ieng6.ucsd.edu